facebook/react-native-website/cndocs/debugging.md

 ![React DevTools Inspector Integration](assets/ReactDevToolsInspector.gif)

-You can choose "Hide Inspector" in the same menu to exit this mode.
+You can choose "Toggle Inspector" in the same menu to exit this mode.

 ### Inspecting Component Instances